Convert anything, at global scale.

 Why convert IIQ to MD?

-Convert to Markdown when the output should remain easy to edit in plain text, store in Git, review in diffs, or feed into automated publishing systems.
+Choose MD as target when convert to Markdown when the output should remain easy to edit in plain text, store in Git, review in diffs, or feed into automated publishing systems.

 What changes when converting IIQ to MD?